AdaSupport/ada-conversations-api-demo/README.md

 ### Webhook Configuration

-Again in the Ada dashboard, go to `Platform -> Webhooks` and add a new end point.
+Again in the Ada dashboard, go to `Platform -> Webhooks` and add a new endpoint.
 The endpoint URL should be the forwarding address from the `Network Setup` section above *PLUS* `/webhooks/message` appended to it (if using ngrok, then possibly something like `https://1234-56-78-90.ngrok-free.app/webhooks/message`).
 In the "Subscribe to events" section, make sure you subscribe to all `v1.conversation` events.

 Once created, copy and save the `Signing Secret` value.

 ### Custom Channel Creation

-⚠️ This is sub-production at this point.
-In the future this part will be nicer ⚠️

 We need to create a custom channel.
-At the point of writing the only way to do this against production is via a cURL command:
+To create a custom channel in production, we can use the following cURL command:

 ```
 curl -X 'POST' \